JeffCube99/UnityWiki/docs/source/monetization/in_app_purchases.rst

     #.
 Select your app.
     #.
 On the left hand side of the window scroll down to **Products > In-app products**
     #.
 If necessary, set up a Google Payments merchant account.
+    #.
+On the In-app products page click the button for Create product
+    #.
+Define the product ID, product details, and price.
+Note that the product ID is the same
+        ID used in Unity.
+    #.
+Click the **Activate** button after saving.

+#.  `Test In-App Purchases on Android <https://docs.unity.com/ugs/en-us/packages/com.unity.purchasing/4.9/manual/UnityIAPGoogleConfiguration#test-iap>`_

+    #.
+Visit https://play.google.com/console/ and sign in
+    #.
+Click the **Settings** section on the right and on the settings page click **License Testing**
+    #.
+Choose the email list you want to test with.
+    #.
+Click the **Save changes** button.
+    #.
+Next go back to the play console homepage and select yoru app.
+    #.
+Under testing click your test track and select the testers tab.
+    #.
+Share the test url with the testers so that they can install the test release with in app purchases.
+    #.
+To test IAP make a purchase on a device logged in with a tester google account.